ryo33/query-flow/README.md

 The main API functionalities are:

-- **Get a node**: `runtime.get(query_id: QueryId)`
+- **Get a node**: `runtime.get(query_id: QueryId) -> Option<Node>`
   Returns the node of the query.
-And you can get the version, dependencies, dependents, and invalidation states from the returned node.
+The node contains version, dependencies, dependents, and invalidation states.

-- **Iterate over all nodes**: `runtime.keys()`
+- **Iterate over all nodes**: `runtime.keys() -> Vec<QueryId>`
   Returns all query IDs in the runtime.

-- **Registering Dependencies**: `runtime.register(query_id: QueryId, dependencies: Vec<Pointer>)`
+- **Registering Dependencies**: `runtime.register(query_id: QueryId, dependencies: Vec<Pointer>, collector: &mut impl InvalidationCollector) -> QueryRegistrationResult`
   Registers a new version of a query with its dependencies.
 This effectively manages pairs of query_id and version, and invalidates the dependents of the previous version.
-This returns both the new and old nodes, and also all invalidations that transitively invalidated by this registration.
+Returns both the new and old nodes.

-- **Updating Dependencies**: `runtime.update_dependencies(query_id: QueryId, dependencies: Vec<Pointer>)`
+- **Updating Dependencies**: `runtime.update_dependencies(query_id: QueryId, dependencies: Vec<Pointer>, collector: &mut impl InvalidationCollector) -> QueryRegistrationResult`
-  Almost same as `register`, but this does not invalidate the dependents of the previous version by this update.
-  Typically, this is used when a query is invalidated and recalculated and it does produce the same result as the previous version.
-If dependencies are the same, prefer the `uninvalidate` instead.
+  Similar to `register`, but does not invalidate the dependents of the previous version.
+Used when a query is invalidated and recalculated with the same result but different dependencies.

-- **Uninvalidating a node**: `runtime.uninvalidate(revision_pointer: RevisionPointer)`
+- **Uninvalidating a node**: `runtime.uninvalidate(revision_pointer: RevisionPointer, collector: &mut impl InvalidationCollector, uninvalidation_collector: &mut impl UninvalidationCollector)`
-  Mark a specific revision state of a node as not invalidated.
-This is typically used when a query is recalculated and it does produce the same result as the previous version.
-If dependencies are changed, use `update_dependencies` instead.
+  Marks a specific revision state of a node as not invalidated.
+Used when a query is recalculated and produces the same result as the previous version.

-- **Removing an invalidator**: `runtime.remove_invalidator(pointer: Pointer, revision_pointer: RevisionPointer)`
+- **Removing an invalidator**: `runtime.remove_invalidator(pointer: Pointer, revision_pointer: RevisionPointer, collector: &mut impl InvalidationCollector, uninvalidation_collector: &mut impl UninvalidationCollector)`
   Removes an invalidation reason from a revision state.
-This method is used when a query has marked as invalidated by a depended query had invalidated it, and confirmed that the query actually does not need to be re-computed.
+Used when a query was invalidated by a dependency but confirmed not to need recomputation.

-- **Removing a node**: `runtime.remove(query_id: QueryId)`
-  Removes a node from the runtime.
-If the node is returned and has dependents, they will be marked as invalidated, and the full list is returned within the result.
+- **Removing a node**: `runtime.remove(query_id: QueryId, collector: &mut impl InvalidationCollector) -> QueryRemovalResult` Removes a node from the runtime.
+If the node has dependents, they will be marked as invalidated.

-- **Detecting a cycle**: `runtime.has_cycle(query_id: QueryId)`
+- **Detecting a cycle**: `runtime.has_cycle(query_id: QueryId) -> bool`
   Detects a cycle in the dependency graph.
-Even while a graph has cycles, the whole system should work correctly and methods should not hang in infinite loops.
+The system remains functional even with cycles present.

-- **Freeing a unused node**: `runtime.remove_if_unused(query_id: QueryId)` Removes a node from the runtime if it is not depended by any other queries.
-This is useful for manual garbage collection when combined with `keys()` to iterate over all nodes.
+- **Freeing an unused node**: `runtime.remove_if_unused(query_id: QueryId) -> Option<Node>`
+  Removes a node from the runtime if it is not depended on by any other queries.
+Useful for manual garbage collection.

 ## Architecture